sachit27/LCS-Calibration/README.md

 # LCS-Calibration
 R and Python Codes for data analysis for low-cost sensor data.
-The files include R code for different calibration models tested for low-cost sensors.
+The files include R code for different calibration models tested for low-cost sensors and Python script for plotting correlation graphs.